UK Corporate Governance Code

 Consultation on a revised UK Corporate Governance Code 2017/18

 In February 2017, the FRC announced plans for a comprehensive review of the UK Corporate Governance Code.
-A public consultation, including a draft revised Code, was issued in December 2017 (see here) which closes 28 February 2018.
+A public consultation, including a draft revised Code, was issued in December 2017 and closed on 28 February 2018 - for details on the consultation papers and the public responses received (see here).

 The review built on the Code's globally recognised strengths developed over the past 25 years.
 It also considered the appropriate balance between the Principles and Provisions and the growing demands on the corporate governance framework.

-We have taken account of our work on corporate culture and succession planning, and the issues raised in the Government’s Green Paper and the report by the Business Enterprise and Industrial Strategy (BEIS) Select Committee Inquiry.
+We have taken account of our work on corporate culture and succession planning, and the issues raised in the Government’s Green Paper and the report by the Business, Energy and Industrial Strategy (BEIS) Select Committee Inquiry.

 The FRC responses to these papers: